 Enactus is an international nonprofit organization dedicated to inspiring students to improve the world through entrepreneurial action.
 Guided by educators and supported by business leaders, our students take the kind of entrepreneurial approach that empowers people to be a part of their own success.
-Our work transforms both the lives of people we serve, and in turn, the lives of our students as they develop into more effective, values-driven leaders.
+Our work transforms both the lives of people we serve, and in turn, the lives of our students as they develop into more effective, value-driven leaders.

 Enactus STU is a group of talented and motivated STUdents striving to make a difference in their community and improving the quality of life through entrepreneurial action.
 This team is composed of students representing all faculties within STU.
 The purpose of Enactus is to provide an experiential learning platform for students in an entrepreneurial capacity to develop projects to help advance the economic, social, and environmental health of Canada.

 Frontier College is a national, non-profit literacy organization which was founded in 1899.
 We work with children, teens, adults and families who need help to improve their literacy and essential skills.
 We deliver volunteer-run, community- based programs across Canada in partnership with a variety of local and national organizations.

 Global Brigades is a non-for profit organization that works in Panama, Honduras, Nicaragua, and Ghana creating sustainable and empowering systems within communities using the Holistic Model.
 St. Thomas University's chapter was established in 2016 and since then we have travelled to Panama to assist in human rights work, and Honduras to assist in building a clean water system.
 Global Brigades fundraises throughout the academic year in order to send as many students as possible on the trips that take place in May.

 Our society is an excellent resource for those majoring, minoring, or honouring in history.
 However, you don't need to study history at STU, you just need to love it!
 We have a variety of events that are free for all to attend during the year.
 Our meetings are a great way to unwind and discuss.